-The apartment is located in Poble Nou area, one of the most family-friendly neighborhoods in Barcelona, surrounded by many bars, restaurants, and pedestrian streets.
+The apartment is located in the Poble Nou area, one of the most family-friendly neighborhoods in Barcelona, surrounded by many bars, restaurants, and pedestrian streets.

-By a walking distance to main modernist Gaudí attractions, BAI81 Apartments are located in a quiet and secure neighborhood.
+By a walking distance to main modernist Gaudí attractions, STAY Bailen Apartments are located in a quiet and secure neighborhood.

 I also collected 54 romantic things to do in Barcelona in case you need some inspiration to surprise your partner in Barcelona.

 The best areas for couples to stay in Barcelona are:

-- El Born
+- El Born – in green

 This map shows you the areas, recommended for couples: